rc2dev/pifi-radio/INSTALL.md

 ```

-2. Install the systemd service and adapt it to your needs.
+2. Install the systemd service and edit it to your needs.
 ```
 $ sudo cp /path/to/pifi-radio/pifi-radio.service.sample /etc/systemd/system/pifi-radio.service
 $ sudo -e pifi-radio.service